 Archive - Obituary

-John L. Moore, a long-time resident of Kettle Falls, passed away on Feb.
-14, 2014 at the age of 81.
-He was born on May 15, 1932 to Ed and Constance (Price) Moore in Danville.
+John D. Steele, a lifelong resident of Fruitland, passed away on Feb.24, 2014 at the age of 82.
+He was born on March 28, 1931 to James and Mildred (Campbell) Steele in Hunters.

 John attended school in Hunters, where he graduated from Columbia High School in 1949.
 After high school, he atÂtended State College of Washington (known today as Washington State University) and graduated in 1953 with a Bachelor of Science Degree.
 He married his sweetheart Blanche on July 5, 1953 in Opportunity.

 Kenneth Charles Rochon, a long-time resident of Colville, passed away on Feb.
 27, 2014 at the age of 54.
 He was born in Everett to Charles and Mary (Scanlon) Rochon on July 14, 1959.

 Ken started school at Saint Mary Magdalen Catholic School in Everett until the sixth grade, when his family moved to Granite Falls.
 He later graduated from Granite Falls High School.